subogero/homelb/README.md

 # SYNOPSIS

+Start/restart configured virtuals

+    homelb

+Add a new virtual, or a new backend server to an existing virtual

     homelb add omxui --port 80 --server foo:31100 --server bar:3000
     homelb add omxui --server baz:8080

+Delete backend from existing virtual, or the entire virtual

     homelb del omxui --server foo:31100
     homelb del omxui

+List virtuals or see details of one

+    homelb get
+    homelb get omxui

 # DESCRIPTION